Regulatory Changes Impacting Crypto in the UK

 Upcoming Regulatory Developments

-Bitcoin Impact: Bitcoin largely unaffected as it’s not a payment token.
+Bitcoin Impact: Bitcoin is largely unaffected, as it is not a payment token or stablecoin.

 Why Bitcoin Excels in Regulated Environments